alexrudy/jaws/README.md

 3. I wanted broad support for the [RustCrypto][] ecosystem, and where possible, I've tried to implement JWTs on top of native [RustCrypto][] traits.
 For example, the `RS256` signing algorithm is represented by the [`rsa::pkcs1v15::SigningKey<sha2::SHA256>`][rsa::pkcs1v15::SigningKey] type, with no additional wrappers.
 4. I also wanted to provide a strong high level interface which makes examples easy to use and easy to follow.
 I hope that despite the copious comments in my example above, it is clear that JAWS APIs are pretty easy to use.

+## On Unsafe Code

+There are no uses of unsafe code in this crate which are required for the primary JWT functionality.
+The only uses of unsafe code are in the [`jaws::fmt`] module to provide efficient formatting methods.

+However, the `fmt` feature is not required for most functionality, and rather is most useful for debugging the contents of JWTs.
+If you are concerned about the use of unsafe code, you can disable the `fmt` feature to remove the unsafe code.

 [RustCrypto]: https://github.com/RustCrypto
 [RFC8555]: https://tools.ietf.org/html/rfc8555
 [JWK]: https://tools.ietf.org/html/rfc7517